Andy Panda: History

 By 1942, Andy Panda started wearing clothes and shoes in Nutty Pine Cabin.
 The character was then given a major overhaul by director Shamus Culhane for the 1944 short The Painter and the Pointer, with a far more malicious personality than he had ever shown previously.
 In these shorts, Andy was depicted as having little patience for his canine companion and would occasionally threaten violence on him.
 This new version was disliked by both Lantz and audiences, and was not used again.
 Lantz continued to produce Andy Panda shorts until he closed his studio in 1949.
 Andy's last short was Scrappy Birthday (1949), which featured his girlfriend, Miranda Panda (voiced by Grace Stafford).
-When the studio reopened in 1950, the Andy Panda series never returned to production.
+When the studio reopened in 1950, the Andy Panda series never returned to production, but he would make one more appearance in the Woody Woodpecker Halloween television special Spook-A-Nanny (1964), this time voiced by Daws Butler.

 Andy led a major part of his career in comic books, in Dell Comics' Crackajack Comics and New Funnies.
 One early Andy Panda comic book adventure was drawn by Carl Barks (New Funnies #76, 1943).
 John Stanley also did Andy Panda comic book work.

 In two 1943 cartoons, Andy Panda's Victory Garden and Meatless Tuesday, Andy's foil was a nameless rooster.
-In late 1943, this rooster became Andy's comic book sidekick, Charlie Chicken: "hatched" in NF 79 and rapidly growing into the cartoon model.
+In late 1943, this rooster became Andy's comic book sidekick, Charlie Chicken: "hatched" in NF #79 and rapidly growing into the cartoon model.
 Stories about Andy's and Charlie's often-bizarre adventures ran for many years.
 Some were reprinted domestically as recently as the 1990s, and in Sweden as recently as 2001.